 - Support small businesses.
 We hold one-quarter of all small business loans, which help entrepreneurs grow their business and hire new workers.

-- Support We have about $150 billion in municipal security holdings, or government bonds, to help state and local governments fund infrastructure projects, such as upgrades to local roads and bridges or updates to community hospitals and schools.
+- Support communities.
+We have about $150 billion in municipal security holdings, or government bonds, to help state and local governments fund infrastructure projects, such as upgrades to local roads and bridges or updates to community hospitals and schools.

 To learn more about how large U.S. financial institutions are safe and sound and supporting the economy click here.